Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 DNS resolution (if needed) and an authentication step (using Authy,
 or TLS certificates or HTTP Digest Authentication) to establish a secure [=TCP=] connection.

-In some private datacenter deployments where nodes
+In private datacenter deployments where nodes
 are not reachable from outside, a non-authenticated connection
 may also be used.
 The ingest source then issues a POST
 to test that the [=receiving entity=] is listening.
 This